s0undt3ch/refine/docs/installation/index.md

 pre-commit install --install-hooks
 ```

-This will set up the ``recode`` tool to run automatically on your codebase as part of the pre-commit hooks.
+This will set up the ``refine`` tool to run automatically on your codebase as part of the pre-commit hooks.